C-Loftus/Linux-CPU-RAM-notifier/README.md

 The -c and -r specify to track CPU and RAM

 # Status / Known Bugs
-Currently this program is in process of development and has been put on halt due to my internship taking priority.
+Currently this program is in process of development due to my internship taking priority.
 There is a known bug with a string trait implementation that causes creation of a notification box to fail in main.rs.
 That will be fixed soon.